laszlomdrsz/apexlab-movies/README.md

 ## Viewing the project

-The app is available on [http://apexlabs.webfejlesztomentor.hu/](http://apexlabs.webfejlesztomentor.hu/).
+The app is available to try on [http://apexlabs.webfejlesztomentor.hu/](http://apexlabs.webfejlesztomentor.hu/).

 ## Starting the project locally